Pittsburgh: A Craft Beverage Destination

 East End Brewing Company in the Larimer neighborhood is another great longstanding option.
 Co-owner Scott and Julie Smith opened the brewery in 2004, which now also features East End Chewing, a restaurant within the brewery serving rustic, thick-crust pizzas that pair perfectly with their brews.
 East End Brewing’s You Are Here series is an ongoing project, started in 2019, to craft a beer for each of Pittsburgh’s 90 neighborhoods.
 Additionally, East End is also the home of Barmy Soda Company, which has since expanded its sales beyond the brewery to other local bars, restaurants, cafes, universities and grocers.

-Also recently opened in 2021, Trace Brewing in Bloomfield made an immediate impact, being named to Hop Culture’s nationwide Best New Breweries list.
-In addition to beer, Trace brews coffee from Ghost Coffee Collab, which is roasted by nationally-ranked barista and their Head of Coffee Joe Burns.
+Trace Brewing also recently opened its second location, Trace Echo, in Pittsburgh’s Uptown neighborhood.
+At both its Bloomfield and Uptown locations, Trace brews coffee from Ghost Coffee Collab, which is roasted by nationally-ranked barista and their Head of Coffee Joe Burns.
 Trace also offers a six-month vocational program that helps to fuel the area craft beverage community.
-Trace is also known for its particularly welcoming spaces, encouraging diversity within their communities and across the industry.
+Both Trace and Necromancer are also known for their particularly welcoming spaces, encouraging diversity within their communities and across the industry.

 Pittsburgh’s craft beer community at-large is garnering national attention for promoting inclusivity.
 A 2021 article in Forbes said Pittsburgh is “leading the world in brewery diversity and inclusion.”
 From Barrel & Flow Fest, the nation’s first Black brew festival, to the Pittsburgh Brewery Diversity Council, which organized an ongoing project – She Knows Beer – that supports women’s causes and much more, Pittsburgh’s craft breweries are a welcoming, diverse community.